restatedev/documentation/docs/overview.md

 State management is expensive (wait time) and often brittle (exceeded DB quotas when scaling up quickly).
 Lambda functions have a specific interface, which means code cannot be migrated as-is between lambda and other service platforms (Kubernetes, Fargate, etc.)

-Add on top of that the common distributed application issues, like maintaining atomicity between state, communication, execution, etc.
+Add on top of that, there are the common distributed application issues, like maintaining atomicity between state, communication, execution, etc.

 Restate allows users to build applications with simple standard RPC interfaces, and deploy the services to Lambda.
 Restate handles state, communication, even interaction with external systems like Kafka for you, and in a resilient and consistent manner that you don’t need to worry about failure details.
 You can move services (all or some) unchanged between Lambda, Kubernetes, Fargate, etc.

 ### Durable execution and workflows